-Clipping the nails
+Clipping your dog's nails

 "Overlong nails are more likely to break or split, and can also affect the dog's stance.
 If your dog gets a lot of exercise on hard surfaces he may wear his nails back himself, but if not they'll need clipping regularly.
 They should just come into contact with the floor when he's standing.
 Dewclaws, if present, will definitely need clipping as they don't make contact with the ground and can grow round in a complete circle and into the pad.